-Estimates of the burden of disease caused by TB and measured in terms of incidence, prevalence and mortality are produced annually by WHO using information gathered through surveillance systems (case notifications and death registrations), special studies (including surveys of the prevalence of disease), mortality surveys, "inventory studies" of under-reporting of detected TB, in-depth analysis of surveillance and other data, expert opinion and consultations with countries.
+Estimates of the burden of disease caused by TB and measured in terms of incidence and mortality are produced annually by WHO using information gathered through surveillance systems (case notifications and death registrations), special studies (including surveys of the prevalence of disease), mortality surveys, "inventory studies" of under-reporting of detected TB, in-depth analysis of surveillance and other data, expert opinion and consultations with countries.
 In June 2006, the WHO Task Force on TB Impact Measurement was established,[1] to ensure robust, rigorous and consensus-based assessment of progress towards milestones and targets for reductions in TB disease.
-The Task Force reviewed methods and provided recommendations in 2008, 2009, 2015, 2016, 2019 and most recently in May 2022.
+The Task Force reviewed methods and provided recommendations in 2008, 2009, 2015, 2016, 2019 and 2022.
+The most recent meeting of the Task Force was held in September 2024 to review and propose new options for estimating TB incidence and mortality.
+Updates based on the outcomes of this meeting are expected to be incorporated in future Global TB Reports.